 Finally, go to ‘Settings’ to configure the add-on:

 You will need to set your MonkeyLearn API key, specify the classifier you want to use, the field you want to analyze and the field in which you want the result to be stored.
-MonkeyLearn reads the content from the classifier fields you’ve specified, performs the classification or extraction task on the data, and returns the result of the analysis in the field that you defined as categories field.
+MonkeyLearn reads the content from the classifier fields you’ve specified, performs the classification or extraction task on the data, and returns the result of the analysis in the field that you defined as the tag field.

-For example, if you want to detect the category of a news article based on its content, you would need to add the ID from the module you want to use in the first text box (you can use the News Categorizer public module or create your own classifier).
+For example, if you want to detect the tag of a news article based on its content, you would need to add the ID from the model you want to use in the first text box (you can use the News Categorizer public model or create your own classifier).
 In the second text box you would list your authorization token and the item field you want to analyze (the content of the article in this case) in the third text box.
 In the fourth text box you would list the name of the field that is going to store the results from MonkeyLearn.

 And you’re all done!
 You can start scraping and analyzing web content really fast and easy.